ist199211-ist199311/homeworks-nss/hw1.typ

 + Communicating exclusively in-band through LSAs _(Link State Advertisements)_, it is not possible for $G$ and $E$ to introduce a fake link among themselves, as the advertisement would have to necessarily pass by one or more other routers, who would discard it.
 For example, if $G$ generated and signed an advertisement $AA = {"'I am G'", "'Next hop is E'"}_("Priv"_G)$ and then sent it to $E$ through $F$, the latter would realize that $AA$ is invalid (the next hop field should be $F$, not $E$) and would drop it.

   Conversely, if $G$ and $E$ can communicate out-of-band, it is possible for them to pretend a fake link exists between them.
 For example, $G$ can generate $AA = {"'I am G'", "'Next hop is E'"}_("Priv"_G)$ as before, but now send it encoded as a regular data message addressed to $E$ (rather than announcing it as a control LSA to $F$).
 As $AA$ would now be disguised as a regular, inconspicuous data stream, any intermediary routers would be oblivious to it representing an LSA and would not validate it, simply forwarding it to $E$.
-On arrival, $E$ could then generate $AA' = {AA, "'I am E'", "'Next hop is F'"}_("Priv"_E)$ and only now advertise $AA'$ as an LSA that would necessarily be considered valid by other routers.
+On arrival, $E$ could then generate $AA' = {AA, "'I am E'", "'Next hop is D'"}_("Priv"_E)$ and only now advertise $AA'$ as an LSA that would necessarily be considered valid by other routers.
 Using this technique, $G$ and $E$ would be able to trick others into believing a link exists between them.

   Evidently, this could also be simplified if both routers had each other's private keys and could sign initial advertisements on behalf of each other, therefore being able to forge valid LSAs claiming a link exists between them.